pcapel/react-network-tools/README.md

+[![Build Status](https://travis-ci.com/pcapel/react-network-tools.png?branch=master)](https://travis-ci.com/pcapel/react-network-tools)

 # react-network-tools
-[![Build Status](https://travis-ci.com/pcapel/react-network-tools.png?branch=master)](https://travis-ci.com/pcapel/react-network-tools)

 Declarative and composable data providers using socket.io and axios for react applications.
 :hankey:  :fire:  :hankey:  :fire:

 ## Why
 Because I wanted to use these in more than one project, and copy-pasta is a great way to have out of sync stuffs.
-This is the easy road for the time being.
+Then I started to kinda like it, now I figure that sharing it would be a cool thing to do.
+So here's my first open source project that might be worth anything.

 ## Install
 I use yarn, so [the docs](https://yarnpkg.com/lang/en/docs/cli/add/) are clear: